Andy Reid: Patrick Mahomes era (2018–present)

 Reid helped lead the Chiefs to a 14–3 record in the 2022 season.
 The Chiefs won the AFC West for the 7th consecutive season and earned a first-round bye as the top seed for the AFC playoffs.
 The Chiefs defeated the Jacksonville Jaguars in the Divisional Round and the Cincinnati Bengals in the AFC Championship to make the Super Bowl for the 3rd time in four seasons.

 Reid's next Super Bowl appearance, Super Bowl LVII, pitted his Chiefs against the Philadelphia Eagles, whom he previously coached.
 He led the Chiefs to a narrow 38–35 victory over his former team to earn his second Super Bowl victory as a head coach.

+In the 2023 season, Reid led the Chiefs to an 11–6 record and another AFC West title.
+Reid earned a spot in his fifth Super Bowl in Super Bowl LVIII following victories over the Miami Dolphins in the Wild Card Round, the Buffalo Bills in the Divisional Round, and the Baltimore Ravens in the AFC Championship, the latter two were on the road.
+He became the fourth head coach in NFL history to reach five Super Bowls.
+In the Super Bowl, the Chiefs defeated the San Francisco 49ers 25–22 in only the second overtime game in Super Bowl history.
+Reid became a Super Bowl champion for the third time as head coach and the Chiefs became the first team to repeat since the New England Patriots did it in 2003 and 2004.

+In the 2024 season, Reid led the Chiefs to a franchise-record 15 wins in the regular season.
+The team earned a first-round bye for the AFC playoffs as the top overall seed.
+Reid led the Chiefs to their third consecutive Super Bowl appearance following wins over the Houston Texans in the Divisional Round and the Buffalo Bills in the AFC Championship.
+He became the third coach to reach a sixth Super Bowl appearance.
+The Chiefs season ended with a 40–22 loss against his former team in Super Bowl LIX in a rematch of the game two years prior.
+He became the sixth coach in NFL history to lose three Super Bowls.

 Head coaching record

 Coaching tree

+Reid has served under five head coaches: